How to put your financial plan into motion

-Action—set up a PAC (Pre-Authorized Contribution plan): During the years when you’re lower on the pay grid you might find it a little more difficult to put money aside.
+Action—set up a PAC (Pre-Authorized Contribution plan): During the years when you’re lower on the pay grid, you might find it a little more difficult to put money aside.
 Setting up a savings plan where smaller amounts automatically come out of your account on a bi-weekly, or monthly basis, is an easy way to save towards making those short-term goals happen.

 Action—Guaranteed Investment Certificates (GICs): Available in a variety of terms, GICs offer a guaranteed interest rate on the funds you put in.
 This means that in as little as 12 months, you’ll earn predictable growth on your investments, which you can then put towards those short-term goals.
-If you choose a longer term, those investments will have to grow and mature.
+If you choose a longer term, those investments will have time to grow and mature.

-Goal: pay off student loans and/or high-interest credit cards…
+Goals: pay off student loans and/or high-interest credit cards…

 Goals: home renovations, international travelling in the summer…

 Action—TFSA (Tax-Free Savings Account): Now that you’re perhaps higher up on the pay grid, you might be able to afford contributing more towards your investment goals.
-With the ability to put away $5,500 a year into a TFSA, it’s safe to say that the earlier you start contributing to this tax-free investment option, the more you will benefit from its earning potential over the years.
-Then when you have enough saved to make your goals happen, simply draw from those earnings, tax-free!
+With the ability to now put away $6,500 a year into a TFSA, it’s safe to say that the earlier you start contributing to this tax-free investment option, the more you will benefit from its earning potential over the years.
+Then when you have enough saved to make your goals happen, simply draw from those earnings, tax-free.
 It’s definitely a win-win short or long-term investment option.
 Also keep in mind that with a TFSA, past annual limits accumulate, so if you haven’t contributed the maximum in in prior years, those amounts are added to your annual limit.